maixnor/wu-quartz/content/semester 3/Group Structure & Process.md

 - shared information bias #todo

 #### Avoid
-- length of group discussions long enough
+- long enough discussions
+	- more time = better information sharing in the end
 - members should not share their initial preferences
-- transactive memory: specific areas of expertise to every member - everybody knows who has access to which information
+- transactive memory: specific areas of expertise to every member - everybody should share all his information of area
+	-

 ### Conformity or Groupthink
 #todo